CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 ...
 ```

-To view the current additional paths, run the NCLU `net show bgp <prefix>` command or the `vtysh show ip bgp <prefix>` command.
+To view the current additional paths, run the NCLU command `net show bgp <prefix>` or the `vtysh` command `show ip bgp <prefix>`.
 The example output shows an additional path that has been added by the TX node for receiving.
 Each path has a unique AddPath ID.

 ```
 cumulus@leaf01:mgmt:~$ net show bgp 10.10.10.9